Before we start, the code for this article is on github here.

 What is REST API?

 The term REST stands for REpresentational State Transfer.
-It is an architectural style that defines a set of rules to create Web Services.
-In a client-server communication, REST suggests creating an object of the data requested by the client and send the values of the object in response to the user.
-For example, if the user is requesting for cab booking in Bangalore at a certain place and time, then you can create an object on the server-side.
+It is an architectural style that defines a set of rules for creating web services.
+In a client-server communication, REST suggests creating an object of the data requested by the client and sending the values of the object in response to the user.
+For example, if the user is requesting a cab booking in Bangalore at a certain place and time, then you can create an object on the server side.
 So, over here, you have an object, and you are sending the state of an object.
 Therefore, REST is known as Representational State Transfer.

 Principles of REST API